 Skip to main content

 Are tilapia a good food source for largemouth bass in private ponds?
 This is a question that many landowners have about growing big and healthy populations of largemouth bass in their ponds.
-Other states in our area use tilapia as a food source to help grow bigger bass, so should we?
+Other states in our region use tilapia as a food source to help grow bigger bass, so should we?

 Tilapia are very fast-moving fish, which makes them difficult for bass to consume in the summer months.
 The larger adults that are stocked are also usually not eaten by bass.
 Tilapia will have multiple spawning events throughout the summer to put small, young-of-year individuals in the pond.
 These young-of-year fish are mostly what the bass will consume later in the year due to them being smaller and easier for the bass to catch.
-The multiple spawning events equates to different sized fish to eat, but bass tend not to feed on tilapia until the water temperature is close to, or below, the critical temperature of 55°F. Once this water temperature is met, the bass will eat the dying fish that are much slower and easier to catch.
+The multiple spawning events equate to different sized fish to eat, but bass tend not to feed on tilapia until the water temperature is close to, or below, the critical temperature of 55 degrees Fahrenheit.
+Once this water temperature is met, the bass will eat the dying fish that are much slower and easier to catch.

 A young of year tilapia collected during an electrofishing survey in NW Oklahoma.